-Bill Humphrey is a professional wilderness guide with over 20 years’ experience who specializes in adventure travel such as rock climbing, canoeing and winter camping with individuals, families and groups.
-He sees outdoor adventure as a lifetime activity that can be enjoyed at all ages either individually or with others.
-Bill's mission as a guide is to partner with others to create experiences that encourage growth, promote group bonds and deepen our connection with the natural world so that we may appreciate each other and the environment more completely.
+Bill Humphrey is a professional wilderness guide with over 20 years of experience.
+Bill specializes in adventure travel such as rock climbing, canoeing, and winter camping with individuals, families, and groups.
+He sees outdoor adventure as a lifetime activity that can be enjoyed at all ages, either individually or with others.
+Bill's mission as a guide is to partner with others to create experiences that encourage growth, promote group bonds, and deepen our connection with the natural world.
+This is how we may appreciate each other and the environment more completely.
 Bill is the founder of Essential Skills Outdoor School, www.essentialskills.org, and lives in Viroqua, Wisconsin.

-John Heasley is an experienced amateur astronomer who shares his love of the starry sky with young people at College for Kids, Middle School U, elementary schools, state parks, libraries, and KVR's Space Camp.
+John Heasley is an experienced amateur astronomer who shares his love of the starry sky with young people at College for Kids, Middle School U, elementary schools, state parks, libraries, and KVR's Astro Camp and Space Rocks Camp.
 He taught English for 25 years at Richland Center High School and is now an astronomy educator with Driftless Stargazing LLC.
 John volunteers with NASA as a Solar System Ambassador Master Teacher.
-He loves to get young people looking up and knowing their home in the cosmos.
+He loves to get folks looking up and knowing their home in the cosmos.

 Julie Hoel is a retired educator with a degree in Elementary Education from Iowa State University and a Masters in Professional Development from UW-La Crosse.
-Julie has taught numerous classes to the younger visitors at the Reserve including Alien Invaders, Camouflage Critters, Animals in Winter, Bat Bonanza, Animal Signs, Learning to Love Herptiles, and Water Canaries.
+Julie has taught numerous classes for visiting school groups and summer camps.
 She is a lifelong camper, hiker, canoeist, and biker.
 She enjoys sharing this love of the outdoors with young people and meeting people who truly care about the environment and the place they live.
 Although Julie and her husband live on a piece of property that her parents bought in 1970, it was taking the Cultural Tour of the Kickapoo Valley course in 2009 through the Reserve that finally made the Driftless Region feel like home!
 Julie is also part of the KVR Astro-Educator team.

 Mary Szepi is a retired teacher of Pre-k-2nd grades.
 She has led an environmental club of 4th-6th graders and been a Girl Scout lead for many years.
 Since retiring she has taught environmental education as a volunteer for grades K-3 at NOW Schools, has taught as a KVR instructor and led the Jeepers Creepers and Kindercamp summer camps at the Reserve.
 Since childhood she has loved camping, hiking, canoeing, swimming and exploring the outdoors.
 She loves spending time with children in the outdoors experiencing the wonders of nature, observing their curiosity and enthusiasm and helping hone their love of nature